Min-max minimal surfaces, horizons and electrostatic systems: Standard Models

 \subsection{The index of the horizons in the models}

-Consider a minimal surface $\si\subset (M,g).$ If $\si$ is two sided, that is, there exists a globally defined unit normal vector field $N$ on $\si$, then the second variation formula with respect to $X=fN$ is given by:
+Consider a closed minimal surface $\si\subset (M,g).$ If $\si$ is two-sided, that is, there exists a globally defined unit normal vector field $N$ on $\si$, then the second variation formula with respect to $X=fN$ is given by:

 where $\nabla_{\si}$ is the gradient operator on $\si$ and $A$ denotes the second fundamental form of $\si.$ The quadratic form $B$ is naturally associated to a second-order differential operator, the {\it Jacobi operator} of $\si$